Kansas hires ex-Arkansas AD Long as new AD

 During his time as the Razorbacks' AD, the school won 34 conference championships across all sports and made its first BCS bowl appearance.
 He spearheaded a $160 million renovation to the Razorbacks' football stadium, a task similar to the one he will undertake at Kansas.

-Zenger had announced plans for a $350 renovation to Memorial Stadium, but support has been tepid.
+Zenger had announced plans for a $350 million renovation to Memorial Stadium, but support has been tepid.

 Long was the inaugural chairman of the CFP selection committee in 2014 and '15 and remained on the committee through last year.